simple-login/website/content/security.md

 - app.simplelogin.io
 - mx2.simplelogin.co (fallback)

-All of the data in transit btween SimpleLogin servers and end users are encrypted via [SSL/TLS](https://en.wikipedia.org/wiki/Transport_Layer_Security).
+All of the data in transit between SimpleLogin servers and end users are encrypted via [SSL/TLS](https://en.wikipedia.org/wiki/Transport_Layer_Security).

 We again, also implement the following additional measures in conjunction with SSL/TLS encryption: